Hybrid physics-data-driven modeling for sea ice thermodynamics and transfer learning: Neural Network and Hybrid Model Evaluation

-\end{landscape} Figure~\ref{fig:scatter_inout_PC2} displays marginal scatter plots extracted from the underlying multivariate distributions relating targets and features, aimed at illustrating the nature of their relationships (e.g. linear, nonlinear, and of which sort).
+Figure~\ref{fig:scatter_inout_PC2} displays marginal scatter plots extracted from the underlying multivariate distributions relating targets and features, aimed at illustrating the nature of their relationships (e.g. linear, nonlinear, and of which sort).
 In particular, it shows scatter plots of the errors in ice concentration (rows a and c) and ice volume (rows b and d), cumulated over ice categories, against a selection of forecast model variables and atmospheric forcings.
 In rows (a) and (b), all data are put together, combining locations, model configurations, and start dates, whereas rows (c) and (d) show the data from a single, arbitrarily chosen, yet representative, configuration (\texttt{m\_05}).
 When data from all perturbed models are aggregated, features and targets appear largely uncorrelated, suggesting that training a neural network to correct forecast errors irrespective of the specific model configuration is not feasible.
 In contrast, when data associated to a single model configuration are selected, nonlinear relationships between features and ice volume errors become apparent~(cf. Figure~\ref{fig:scatter_inout_PC2}d), indicating that configuration-specific training is more appropriate and consistent with the practical setting in which training data are typically available for a single forecast model.
 This behavior is not observed for total ice concentration errors~(Figure~\ref{fig:scatter_inout_PC2}c), which are zero in most instances.
 This apparent lack of variability in total concentration errors stems from the bounded nature of ice concentration: during winters, when the true total concentration reaches 1, the forecast typically does so too, either earlier or later, causing the aggregate error across categories to approach zero.
 Consequently, these plots may give a misleading impression that concentration errors contain little useful information.
 In practice, however, our NN is trained on category-wise concentration errors, which evolve over time, even when the total concentration is saturated.
-Hence, the issue seen in the aggregated plots is expected to be far less pronounced in the actual learning setup. \\ To characterize the average behavior of each model configuration, we compute the RMSE and BIAS of ice volume and concentration errors from the respective datasets (Figure~\ref{fig:rmse-bias_lt60data}).
+Hence, the issue seen in the aggregated plots is expected to be far less pronounced in the actual learning setup.
+Figure~\ref{fig:bins_error_maps} confirms that forecast errors at the category level remain non-negligible even when the total forecast ice concentration is equal to 1 and the total error is very small or almost zero.
+Conversely, when the total concentration approaches zero, the errors become negligible across categories.
+We nevertheless opted for training our NN in all regimes, including situations with zero forecast ice concentration (and volume); they may still exhibit non-negligible errors, as due for instance to delays in the onset of refreezing. \\ To characterize the average behavior of each model configuration, we compute the RMSE and BIAS of ice volume and concentration errors from the respective datasets (Figure~\ref{fig:rmse-bias_lt60data}).
 An approximately linear relationship can be observed between ice volume RMSE and BIAS amplitude (Figure~\ref{fig:rmse-bias_lt60data}a), with the proportion of positively and negatively biased model configurations being nearly equal.
 On the other hand, ice concentration errors present a markedly different behavior (Figure~\ref{fig:rmse-bias_lt60data}b): biases are extremely small --- around three orders of magnitude lower than the RMSEs --- with no clear relationship between RMSE and BIAS, and the majority of configurations exhibit negative biases.
 As noted above, the aggregated ice concentration error is zero in most instances, even if the underlying ITD is inaccurate, so the overall bias remains relatively small.